FatemehOstvar/todo/README.md

 - Use of FastAPI for building modern Python web applications
 - Integration with PostgreSQL using environment-based configuration
 - Docker-based setup for portability and reproducibility
-- CI pipeline using GitHub Actions for testing and Docker image builds
+- CI pipeline using GitHub Actions for automated testing and Docker image builds

 ## Architecture